Wael I. Mortada* and Sarah Alharthi Pages 1365 - 1372 ( 8 )

 Dual-cloud point extraction, aluminum, gallic acid, Triton X-114, preconcentration, ICP OES.

-Urology and Nephrology Center, Mansoura University, Mansoura 35516, Department of Chemistry, Collage of Science, Taif University, Taif 21944
+Urology and Nephrology Center, Mansoura University, Mansoura 35516, Department of Chemistry, College of Science, Taif University, Taif 21944